pybpod/pybpod/docs/source/developers/gui_explained.rst

     **Quick rationale**

     There are a lot of things going on under the hood when you run the **PyBpod GUI**.
-    We will try to resume the basic concepts here but keep in mind that it is a lot of information so don't get frustrated if you don't get it the first time.
+    We will try to resume the basic concepts here but keep in mind that it is a lot of information so don't get frustrated if you don't get it at first.
-    There were a lot of man-hours involved in this project and we strongly believe that dividing code in modules and libraries, though seems more complicated at first sight, greatly improves code reusability and low-coupling.
+    There were a lot of man-hours involved in this project and we strongly believe that dividing code in modules and libraries, though it seems more complicated at first, greatly improves code reusability and low-coupling.

 ==============================
 Libraries that make up the GUI